-A "quantized" intracell distance matrix.

-A metric measure space which has been equipped with a given clustering; it contains additional data which allows for the rapid computation of pairwise GW distances across many cells.
+This class represents a "quantized" intracell distance matrix, i.e., a metric measure space which has been equipped with a given clustering; it contains additional data which allows for the rapid computation of pairwise GW distances across many cells.
 Users should only need to understand how to use the constructor.
-Usage of this class will result in high memory usage if the number of cells to be constructed is large.

-- cell_dm (ndarray[Any, dtype[float64]]) An intracell distance matrix in squareform. - p (ndarray[Any, dtype[float64]]) A probability distribution on the points of the metric space - num_clusters (int) How many clusters to subdivide the cell into; the more clusters, the more accuracy, but the longer the computation. - clusters (Optional [ndarray [Any, dtype[int64]]]) Labels for a clustering of the points in the cell.
-If no clustering is supplied, one will be derived by hierarchical clustering until num_clusters clusters are formed.
-If a clustering is supplied, then num_clusters is ignored.
+- cell_dm (ndarray[Any, dtype[float64]]) An intracell distance matrix in squareform. - p (ndarray[Any, dtype[float64]]) A probability distribution on the points of the metric space - num_clusters (int) How many clusters to subdivide the cell into; the more clusters, the more accuracy, but the longer the computation.

-'''

-quantized_gw_parallel(intracell_csv_loc: str, num_processes: int, num_clusters: int, out_csv: str, chunksize: int = 20, verbose: bool = False, write_blocksize: int = 100) \rightarrow None
+quantized_gw_parallel(intracell_csv_loc: str, num_processes: int, num_clusters: int, out_csv: str, chunksize: int = 20, verbose: bool = False) \rightarrow None

-'''